Beginner's Guide to Straight Razor Shaving

 1. Open the can of Noah’s Organic Shave Soap that comes in every Naked Armor shaving kit, and soften the soap by placing a few drops of hot water on the surface.

-⚫ Holding the Straight Razor Properly
+Holding the Straight Razor Properly

 Open the straight razor by swinging the handle up and placing your first finger on the razor’s shoulder with your thumb just outside its heel.
-Rest your second and third finger on the tang while placing your little finger on the tail to lock the handle between it and the third finger.
+Rest your second and third finger on the tang while putting your little finger on the tail to lock the handle between it and the third finger.

 Now you are ready to shave.

-⚫ Putting an Aftershave
+Putting an Aftershave

-Most guys do not think it is essential, but there are benefits to putting on an aftershave after every shaving routine.
+Most guys do not think it is essential, but there are benefits to putting on aftershave after every shaving routine.

 • If you have normal skin, a gel or liquid aftershave can be a good option.

-Avoid harmful ingredients, such as the following:
+Avoid harmful ingredients2, such as the following:

 • Triethanolamine (TEA)